shuntaro-sf/sf-metadata-generator/messages/tab.retrieve.md

 # summary

-Converts custom-object-xml-files to a file used to create or update the metadata.
+Converts custom-tab-xml-files to a file used to create or update the metadata.

 # description

-Converts custom-object-xml-files to a file used to create or update the metadata.
+Converts custom-tab-xml-files to a file used to create or update the metadata.

+# flags.sourcedir.summary

+directory where source files you convert are stored

 # flags.outputdir.summary